Products Liability Statute of Limitations California

 What is the Product Liability Statute of Limitations for California?

 If you've suffered injury or are acting on behalf of someone killed by a faulty product in California, you have two years to file a product liability claim.
-You have two years from the time you became aware of your injury, or when you should have become aware of it (CCP § 335.1).
+You have two years from the time you became aware of your injury, or when you should have become aware of it (CCP § 335.1) to file the claim.
+There is, however, an exception known as the "continuous accrual rule".

 To be successful in your product liability lawsuit, you can expect to have to demonstrate that the product sold or manufactured by the defendant harmed you because of specific criteria.
 If the product that caused you hardship featured a defective design or some type of manufacturing defect, you may be able to hold the manufacturer accountable.
 You may also be able to do so if the product was sold without adequate warnings about potential risks, or if it did not include adequate safety instructions to ensure proper use.